 - Review of literature on the effect of PP and of initiatives at multiple levels since 2000

 - The public discourse of the precautionary principle: media analysis and citizen meetings

-Taking into account the results of the stocktake, the RECIPES project analyses in nine case studies

-  the application of the precautionary principle in different areas.
-This work results in a

-  comparative multi-case study analysis and feeds into the scenario development.
+Taking into account the results of the stocktake, the RECIPES project analyses in nine case studies the application of the precautionary principle in different areas.
+This work results in a comparative multi-case study analysis and feeds into the scenario development.

-  Based on the analysis of the case studies, the RECIPES project develops scenarios for future

-  implementation of the precautionary principle /innovation principle in different technology areas.

-  During scenario workshops, the RECIPES project discusses the need for new tools and guidelines for

-  implementing the precautionary principle.
+Based on the analysis of the case studies, the RECIPES project develops scenarios for future implementation of the precautionary principle /innovation principle in different technology areas.
+During scenario workshops, the RECIPES project discusses the need for tools and guidelines for implementing the precautionary principle.

 - Policy Brief II

 Tools and guidelines